Memorable Manitobans: James Allan Smart (1858-1942)

 He served as a Brandon City alderman from 1882 to 1883, and Mayor from 1885 to 1886.
-In the latter year, he was appointed to the Western Judicial District Board of Manitoba.
-In 1887, he was elected to the provincial legislature as the Liberal representative for Brandon in the government of Thomas Greenway, where he served as Minister of Public Works in the Greenway government.
+In the latter year, he was appointed to the Western Judicial District Board of Manitoba and, in December 1886, was elected for the Brandon East constituency in the provincial general election, and acclaimed in a February 1888 by-election when he accepted the ministerial portfolio of Public Works in the Greenway government.
 He was re-elected in the 1888 general election but defeated in the 1892 general election, a second term as Brandon mayor ended in 1896, he served as federal deputy Minister of the Interior under Clifford Sifton.
 In 1902, he served as Administrator of the Yukon Territory.
 He resigned in 1903 citing ill health.

 He died at Montreal on 3 May 1942, after several years of ill health, and is commemorated by Smart Street in Winnipeg.